serhii9132/win10-update-disabler/README.md

 Put PsExec.exe to 'reset' folder and run init_enabler.bat with admin privileges.

 # Notes
 The utility is still in BETA and undergoing testing.
-It has been tested and confirmed to work on the Windows 10 LTSC (21H2) operating system, which is used as both the host and guest on VirtualBox.
+It has been tested and confirmed to work on the Windows 10 LTSC (21H2) and Windows Server 2022.

 # License
 MIT